UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/FINDER2.md

 ## Add Categories to the Comparison Chart
 When you click "Compare Results," a comparison chart should render below the service table.
 The comparison chart has additional information to compare one service to another based off of categories.
 You can add or remove these categories if necessary:
-### Manage >> Structure >> Paragraph Types >> Service Paragraphs
+### Manage >> Structure >> Paragraph Types >> Service Paragraphs2
 Here you can add categories by clicking "Add Field", or you can edit or delete the other categories.
 When adding a category, select the field type "Text (formatted, long)," and type in the label which will be the name of the category that shows up on the Comparison Chart.
 After you create your categories, if you want to reorder how the categories are displayed on the comparison chart, click on the "Manage Display" tab.
 You will then see a icon that when you hover over it says "Drag to reorder."
 You can also change the order of how these categories display in the backend (ie for when you enter in the information of what should be contained in the category for a specific service).
 You do this in the "Manage Form Display Tab".
 Note: always make sure to save your work when you are finished.

- ## Editing other content on the Data Tool Explorer Page:
+ ## Editing other content on the Page:
- - Unlike the other pages, editing the content of this page requires going into the code.
+ - Unlike the other pages, editing the content of this page and changing the URL requires going into the code.
 A pre-requisite is to have either a git connection estbalished, or by using cyber duck, so that you can commit the code changes to the website.
 Since this requires going into the code, check under the DEVS docs for more information on how to edit the content.